 All vaccines or tests covered by MedQuest College must be completed at an approved Baptist Health Occupational Medicine location or as specified by program.
-Any additional testing that may arise from the above vaccines or titer testings will be the financial responsibility of the student.
-Any student that requires any vaccines or titer testing needs to notify the Externship Coordinator BEFORE receiving any medical treatment(s).
-The Externship Coordinator will document in the Student Information System the request made by the student and any additional relevant information (such as when or where the student will be receiving medical treatment(s)).
+Any additional testing that may arise from the above vaccines, boosters, or titer testing will be the financial responsibility of the student.
+Any student that requires any vaccines or titer testing needs to notify the Externship Coordinator BEFORE receiving any immunizations.
+The Externship Coordinator will document in the Student Information System the request made by the student and any additional relevant information (such as when or where the student will be receiving vaccines or immunizations).